joshtynjala/actionscript-3.0-developers-guide/display/display-programming/animating-objects.md

 Note: Another way to perform an action repeatedly over time is to use the Timer class.
 A Timer instance triggers an event notification each time a specified amount of time has past.
-You could write code that performs animation by handling the Timer class’s timer event, setting the time interval to a small one (some fraction of a second).
+You could write code that performs animation by handling the Timer class's timer event, setting the time interval to a small one (some fraction of a second).
 For more information about using the Timer class, see
 [Controlling time intervals](../../core-actionscript-classes/working-with-dates-and-times/controlling-time-intervals.md).